WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 1. Site Performance and Security – 70 points

-Performance of the site it is an SEO ranking factor for some time and it is not only helping to have a better SEO position but it also helps in having a better user experience resulting in better conversion and in a lower bounce rate.
+Performance of the site it is an SEO ranking factor for some time and it is not only helping to have a better SEO position but it also helping in having a better user experience resulting in better conversion and in a lower bounce rate.
 All of these points are used to some degree by Google to measure your performance and rank your page.
 In the next chapters, you will see what you can do to your WordPress site to have the best performance and help your SEO.

 This will not be a complete WordPress performance tutorial but some guidelines for you to do and have a decent WordPress load time.

 Having a good host that offers a good performance is the first step that you need to take.
-If your hosting is slow there isn’t to much that you can do to speed up your WordPress site.
+If your hosting is slow there isn’t too much that you can do to speed up your WordPress site.
 There are a few WordPress hosting alternatives out-there and choosing the right one for your needs it can make all the difference.

 If you are a non-technical person you can choose a hosting that offers cPanel or any admin panel.
 This will make things very easy for you.
 You can find decent hosting prices with very good performance at SiteGround, this hosting covers the most needs and is perfect especially for new sites.
 You can find out more in: How to Start a WordPress Blog on SiteGround